Apartment vs Houses: Which is Better for Passive Rental Income?

 Defining the Cap Rate

-Capitalization or “cap” rates represent the value of a property to an investor vs a seller.
-They are calculated by dividing the net income of the building from rents by the fair market value of the property.
+Capitalization or “cap” rates represent the net income of a rental property to an investor.
+It is calculated by dividing the net income generated from the building rents by the fair market value of the property.
 This gives all rental properties a single standard to measure their value against.

-(It’s important to note that the cap rate is not the only standard for a property’s total value, as it does not take into account future investments in improvements or future developments on or around the property.)
+(It’s important to note that there are many ways to calculate the value of a rental property.
+The cap rate is not the only standard for a property’s total value, as it does not take into account future investments in improvements, the mortgage, etc..)

 Unless the rent increases, which will further drive people out of the market, these properties will remain expensive investments that do not appreciate.
 For reference, 6% is the minimum most investors consider when gauging a property’s value and that’s what these multi-family homes and apartments are getting only on the high end.

-These rates present a problem for investors, who thrive on high cap rates, where the return on investment is far greater than the property value.
+These rates present a problem for investors, who count on cash flow for their income.
 Many investors and large private equity funds are turning to real estate portfolios of single-family homes as an alternative to apartment buildings.
 The question is: will this investing strategy improve their investment returns?

 Pros and Cons of Single-Family Real Estate Investing

 So with all of this information, should investors seek out single-family rentals properties instead?
 As in any investment, the answer involves weighing the pros against the cons.
-Many investors feel that a multi-family apartment will be less expensive to buy and require less management to maintain.
+Many investors feel that a multi-family apartment is their only choice for a residential rental property, not realizing that there can much higher cap rates found in single-family rentals.

 However, despite the higher management costs, a smart investment in SFRs can still result in higher returns.
 Renting out an SFR in Los Angeles may only net a small cash flow due to high property values, but in Texas, Indiana, Arizona, Florida, and other Southern states, the cap rate can be anywhere from 6-12% after expenses and management fees.